ookiineko/dur/README.md

 ### Notes for qt6-wasm

-WebAssembly plugin needs to be enabled in Qt Creator, and you should add the Kit in settings manually. to avoid getting "compiler might not generate compatible code", select the same compiler associated with the Qt installation instead of creating one manually
+WebAssembly plugin needs to be enabled in Qt Creator, and you should add the Kit in settings manually. to avoid getting "compiler might not generate compatible code", select the same compiler associated with the Qt installation instead of creating one manually; create a webassembly run device if one don't exist already

 ### Notes for wine